4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Useful settings for waves forks, in a more generic and broad way
+Useful settings for waves forks, in a more generic and broad way

 ---